course-details-portlet

 Further on evaluation

 The written exam accounts for 70% of the final grade and a portfolio of two projects accounts for 30% of the final grade, each part of the assessment is awarded a letter grade.
 The portfolio includes two reports, one group task (weight 50% of the portfolio grade)- with focus in GNSS and geodesy consisting of calculations and report writing- and one group task (weight 50% of the portfolio grade)- with focus in photogrammetry consisting of drone image mapping.
 The work on the group tasks start in the middle of the semester.
 There will be time allocated for supervising and discussions on the tasks.
 The final reports shall be delivered in Inspera within the set deadline (usually at the end of teaching period).
 The two reports are evaluated together after the final deadline.
-Five obligatory exercises must be approved in order to attend the exam.
-If there is a re-sit examination, the examination form may be changed from written to oral exam.

 Course materials

-Compendia published at the Department.
+Compendia published by the department.

 Credit reductions